This page is relevant to top-level directories under www.ndsu.edu

 Go-live is generally completed within 2-3 business days.
 While you wait for this change to occur, you may wish to re-visit the go-live checklist to verify that essential steps are complete.

-What if people visit your old site?
+What if people visit your old URL?

 The server administrators will not install redirects for poorly-planned brochures that refer to non-existent Web addresses.
 Plan early and test often.

-Plan ahead for your new site
+Plan ahead for the new page address

 Note for Ag Ext sites